MSc International Money & Banking

 - Growth Theory

-The final third of the programme comprises a dissertation to be completed over the summer.
+The final third of the course comprises a dissertation to be completed over the summer.

 English Language requirements

 Certificates must be dated to within two years of the start of the programme of study.

 - IELTS 6.5 (with no less than 6.0 in each of the four components)

 - PTE Academic of 62 with no less than 59 in any component

 If you wish to improve your English proficiency before commencing your studies, pre-sessional language training can be arranged through the Academic Skills Centre.

 You may be eligible for a combined offer to include both pre-sessional English 5 (PS5) and the Master's degree programme.
 The advantage of this offer is that overseas students can apply for a Visa for the full duration of the programme rather than re-applying for a Visa at the end of the pre-sessional course.